 Herniated disc surgery

 Patients diagnosed with a herniated disc may find that surgery is the only option left to treat their condition.
-In many cases of a herniated disc, the symptoms of numbness and tingling in the extremities can be decreased with conservative treatment.
+In many cases of a herniated disc, symptoms like pain, numbness and tingling in the extremities can be decreased with conservative treatment.
 For example, medication can help address the pain and inflammation, while many methods of physical therapy can promote healing, blood flow, proper body mechanics and core strength to prevent injuries as well as decrease stiffness and excessive strain.
 If the symptoms persist after several weeks or months, surgery can be considered.

-Open spine surgery
+Traditional open spine surgery

 A minimally invasive alternative